 Which organisations can take part?

-All organisations can experience the benefits of a STEP student.
+All organisations can experience the benefits of a Step undergraduate.

 - a set project for an undergraduate to undertake;

-- a suitable place for the student to work;
+- a suitable place for the undergraduate to work;

 - appropriate supervisory and management arrangements.